 A study of the process of wage determination in a market economy, consideration given to the evolution of union organization and collective bargaining affecting wages, hours, working conditions, and grievance procedures for labor.
 Offered every 2 years.
 3 credits.

 EC 301 Economic Development

 A survey of contemporary economic theories concerning less developed countries; social, cultural, and political forces shaping the development of such countries are also investigated.
-Offered every 3 years.
-3 credits.

 EC 302 Development Planning and Regional Economics